 The pieces of a broken bone are sometimes lined up pretty straight.
-But usually they're bent, twisted, pulled apart, or jammed together.
+But sometimes they're bent, twisted, pulled apart, or jammed together.
 Sometimes your bone is broken into several small pieces.

 An open fracture is when the sharp end of a broken bone has poked through your skin.
 Often, the bone goes back in and there's just a little cut.
 But sometimes the bone is sticking out.
-An open fracture can let germs and dirt get into the broken bone and cause a bone infection Osteomyelitis "Osteo-" means bone, and "-itis" means inflammation.
-Osteomyelitis is the medical term for a bone infection.
-Bone is living tissue and can get infected like any other part of your body Infection... read more .
+An open fracture can let germs and dirt get into the broken bone and cause a bone infection Osteomyelitis Osteomyelitis is the medical term for a bone infection.
+Bone is living tissue and can get infected like any other part of your body Infection gets into a bone through your blood or from nearby... read more .
 Bone infections keep your fracture from healing.

 A break that goes into a joint can heal with a rough edge that can cause permanent joint pain and stiffness.